Powers elected to Hoschton City Council

 Powers received 75 votes to 47 for Hope Weeks.
 Powers will replace Scott Butler on the council.

-See complete details in the March 28 issue of The Jackson Herald.
+See complete details in the March 28 issue of The Braselton News.

 Powers elected to Hoschton City Council